SophiaMVaughn/Treeo/README.rst

 After this you can user the standard manage.py commands to run the server.
 You must also be running a celery worker, so the tasks execute properly.
 Make sure to install the messaging service rabbitMQ
-To do so run:
+To do so run the command "celery -A Treeo worker -l info --pool=solo".
+This starts one celery worker in a windows environment.
-celery -A Treeo worker -l info --pool=solo this starts one celery worker in a windows environment flower -A Treeo --port=5555 this starts the flower service on port 5555 (its default) in a windows environment
+"flower -A Treeo --port=5555".
+This starts the flower service on port 5555 (its default) in a windows environment.

 Deployment